 The threat of bush fire is a harsh reality living in Australia.
 Our hot, dry climate means we can’t take anything for granted and a bush or grass fire can whip up in no time at all.
 Even homes not directly in the path of a bush fire are at risk of flying embers.

-Doing all we can to protect our homes if living in a bushfire zone makes total sense.
-But did you also know that your external doors must meet Australian Standards?
+Doing all we can to protect our homes if living in a bush fire zone makes total sense.
+But did you also know that your external doors and frames must meet Australian Standards?

-The Standard, AS3959, specifies requirements for the construction of buildings in bushfire-prone areas to improve their resistance to bushfire attack from burning embers, radiant heat or flames generated by a bushfire.
+The building standard, AS3959, outlines specifies for the construction of buildings in bush fire-prone areas.
+The aim of this code is to improve homes’ resistance to bush fire attacks, burning embers, radiant heat and/or flames generated by a bush fire.

 BAL levels are based on the Fire Danger Index (air temperature, relative humidity, wind speed and drought impacts), the surrounding vegetation and proximity to it, the slope of the land and slope direction.

 BAL-LOW: no special construction requirements required as there is a very low risk of bush fire attack.

 BAL-12.5: principally concerned with ember attack and radiant heat in wind conditions up to 12.5 Kw/m2 and where the site is less than 100m from the source.